14 Must Try Bosnian Desserts To Eat

 Light, fluffy, and devilishly sweet, šampita is a favorite throughout the Balkan region.
 This dessert was created to be easy to whip up quickly and with only easily accessible essentials.

 Šampita is made with a simple puff pastry base in most bakeries, then topped with whipped meringue.
-However, if you’re lucky enough to be invited over for Bosnian dessert and someone’s house, the šampita will you’re be made with sugary lemon syrup.
+However, if you’re lucky enough to be invited over for Bosnian dessert at someone’s house, the šampita will you’re be made with sugary lemon syrup.

-Unlike many of the desserts listed, which have Greek or Turkish roots, or debatably come from any region in former Yugoslavia, smokvara is almost certainly from Bosnia and Hercegovina.
+Unlike many of the desserts listed, which have Greek or Turkish roots or debatably come from any region in former Yugoslavia, smokvara is almost certainly from Bosnia and Hercegovina.

 Smokvara celebrates the fig, a tree commonly found in Bosnia.
 Smokvara dough is made from fig pekmez (a thick syrup), wheat, sugar, oil, cornflour, and water.
 This dough is molded into a round, flat disk before being baked.
 Once baked, the smokvara is drowned in a thick syrup layer (made of pekmez, sugar, and water).